awsdocs/aws-client-vpn-user-guide/doc_source/ubuntu.md

 The following procedures show how to establish a VPN connection using Ubuntu\-based VPN clients\.

-Before you begin, ensure that your Client VPN administrator has created a Client VPN endpoint and provided you with the [Client VPN endpoint configuration file](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-getting-started.html#cvpn-getting-started-config)\.
+Before you begin, ensure that your Client VPN administrator has [created a Client VPN endpoint](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-working-endpoints.html#cvpn-working-endpoint-create) and provided you with the [Client VPN endpoint configuration file](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-working-endpoints.html#cvpn-working-endpoint-export)\.

-For troubleshooting information, see [Ubuntu Troubleshooting](ubuntu-troubleshooting.md)\.
+For troubleshooting information, see [Ubuntu troubleshooting](ubuntu-troubleshooting.md)\.

 ## OpenVPN \- Network Manager<a name="ubuntu-network-manager-openvpn"></a>